pyvideo/data/CONTRIBUTING.rst

 *Related URLs*

-I there are other resources available and related to the video (slide decks, etc), it is suggested that they are referenced in the ``related_urls`` array of URLs rather than in the description.
+If there are other resources available and related to the video (slide decks, etc), it is suggested that they are referenced in the ``related_urls`` array of URLs rather than in the description.